riceissa/issarice.com/wiki/ui-notes.md

 behaviour of your application work for as many people as possible" seems spot on.
-Of course, one must balance this with making it easy for users to find what they want, in case they *do* need to access configuration options (which is often the case because software isn't perfect and the user has to tweak or fix things).
+Of course, one must balance this with making it easy for users to find what they want, in case they *do* need to access configuration options (which is often the case because software isn't perfect -- or there are legitimate reasons for different users to prefer different options -- and the user has to tweak or fix things).

 But here are some questions I have: